Fermi-LAT with Gammapy#

 Summary#

 In this tutorial you have seen how to work with Fermi-LAT data with Gammapy.
-You have to use the Fermi ST to prepare the exposure cube and PSF, and then you can use Gammapy for any event or map analysis using the same methods that are used to analyse IACT data.
+You have to use Fermipy or the Fermi ST to perform the data reduction then you can use Gammapy for analysis using the same methods that are used to analyse IACT data.

 Gallery generated by Sphinx-Gallery